aws-samples/satellite-comms-analytics-aws/satcom-autopilot-chatbot/README.md

 An AWS account to deploy the resources is required.
 Please use the link to sign-up if you do not have an account [AWS account](https://signin.aws.amazon.com/signin?redirect_uri=https%3A%2F%2Fportal.aws.amazon.com%2Fbilling%2Fsignup%2Fresume&client_id=signup)

-**Note** - navigate to Amazon Bedrock Console and ensure that you have access to the models you are going to use in this solution e.g. Claude 3.5 Sonnet v2
+**Note** - navigate to Amazon Bedrock Console and ensure that you have access to the models you are going to use in this solution e.g. Claude 3.5 Sonnet v2 or Claude 3.7 Sonnet v1

 ![Capture-Bedrock-Claude](https://github.com/user-attachments/assets/8fe406ab-2e80-469a-9e41-36496937d4dc)